mozes/stompest/README.markdown

 -------
 * Based on the Twisted asynchronous framework.
 * Fully unit-tested including a simulated STOMP broker.
-* Graceful shutdown: on disconnect or error, the client stops processing new messages and waits for all outstanding message handlers to finish before issuing the DISCONNECT command.
+* Graceful shutdown: on disconnect or error, the client stops processing new messages and waits for all outstanding message handlers to finish before issuing the `DISCONNECT` command.
 * Error handling - fully customizable on a per-subscription level:
     * Disconnect: if you do not configure an errorDestination and an exception propagates up from a message handler, then the client will gracefully disconnect.
-This is effectively a NACK for the message.
+This is effectively a `NACK` for the message (actually, disconnecting is the only way to `NACK` in STOMP 1.0).
 You can [configure ActiveMQ](http://activemq.apache.org/message-redelivery-and-dlq-handling.html) with a redelivery policy to avoid the "poison pill" scenario where the broker keeps redelivering a bad message infinitely.
-    * Default error handling: passing an error destination parameter at subscription time will cause unhandled messages to be forwarded to that destination.
+    * Default error handling: passing an error destination parameter at subscription time will cause unhandled messages to be forwarded to that destination and then `ACK`ed.
     * Custom hook: you can override the default behavior with any customized error handling scheme.
-* Separately configurable timeouts for wire-level connection, the broker's CONNECTED reply, and graceful disconnect (in-flight handlers that do not finish in time).
+* Separately configurable timeouts for wire-level connection, the broker's `CONNECTED` reply frame, and graceful disconnect (in-flight handlers that do not finish in time).

 Caveats
 =======